solenedel/emoji-mart/README.md

 - login / create an account
 - add, remove items from cart
 - add, femove items from favourites
+- logged in users can cadd/edit/delete reviews (comments) on products

 ## Extra features (stretch)